DIY | Temporary Art Tattoo

 4. Remove the top sticky part and apply the tattoo onto your body.
 Apply some water on the white surface until the hole surface is damp.
 Remove the white sheet.

-** My experience is that the tattoo will stay on for quite a while, I showered with it (not rubbing on it) and it stayed on very well for about 5 days
+** My experience is that the temporary tattoo will stay on for quite a while, I showered with it (not rubbing on it) and it stayed on very well for about 5 days